 Money market fund seeks to provide the highest degree of short-term income via maintaining a well-diversified portfolio of money market instruments.
-Investors having a short-term investment horizon of up to 1 year can invest in these funds.
+Investors having a short investment horizon of up to one year can invest in these funds.

 4. Things to Consider as an Investor

 These funds suffer from interest rate risk, credit risk and reinvestment risk.
-In interest rate risk, the prices of underlying asset increase as interest rates decline and decrease as interest rates rise.
+In interest rate risk, the prices of the underlying asset increases as interest rates decline and decrease as interest rates rise.
 The fund manager may invest in risky securities which have a higher probability of default.

-A Money Market Fund might give you more return than a savings account.
+A Money Market Fund might offer you more profit than a savings account.
 However, there are no guaranteed returns.
-The Net Asset Value (NAV) fluctuates with changes in overall interest rate regime.
+The Net Asset Value (NAV) fluctuates with changes in the overall interest rate regime.
 A fall in interest rates may increase the prices of an underlying asset and deliver good returns.

 d.
 Investment Horizon

-Money Market Funds are suitable for very short-term to short-term investment horizons .i.e.
-3 months to 1 year.
+Money Market Funds are suitable for very short-term to short-term investment horizons .i.e. three months to one year.
 For medium-term horizons, you may invest in other debt funds like dynamic bond funds.

 e.
 Financial Goals